MCP Servers

 What this package can do

-This package has full control of your Mac when Accessibility permission is granted.
+This package has full control of your computer when permissions are granted.
 It can:

 • See everything on your screen